Living Kidney Donation: Jim's Story

 I was asked would I do this for my brother?
 Without hesitation I said yes, even though there would be risks with a major surgery.

-The transplant team at UW Hospital performed the transplant.
+at UW Hospital performed the transplant.
 As I came out of recovery the doctor told me the words that I wanted to hear.
 The transplant was successful and the kidney began to function immediately.

 The miracle of this was that my brother could now live a healthy life.
 He was able to have children, which wasn't going to happen without a transplant.
 Both girls are now out of college and working in their professions.